eisental/RedstoneChips/README.md

-RedstoneChips 0.2
+RedstoneChips 0.3
 ==================

-This plugin makes it possible to build integrated redstone circuits with any number of inputs and outputs.
+A Bukkit plugin for building custom integrated redstone circuits with any number of inputs and outputs.

-Currently there are 17 kinds of digital integrated circuits that can handle binary numbers of any length (though currently mostly limited to java 32bit integers).
+This is the core RedstoneChips plugin consisting of only the essentials.
-These include multi-bit logic gates (or, and and xor), binary arithmetic (adder, multiplier, divider), registers (flipflop, pisoregister, shiftregister) for serial communication, wireless communication (receiver, transmitter) and some more.
+To actually build ICs you need to download the [BasicCircuits](http://github.com/eisental/BasicCircuits) circuit package.

 Install:
 --------